Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Creating A Tabletop Photography Light Box

 A lightbox is an extremely versatile tool to add to your tabletop photography.
-It provides even, diffused light and takes away all the shadows.
+It provides even, diffused light and takes away all the product photo reflection shadow.

 You can purchase a pre-made lightbox or make one using white fabric, a strong frame, and light.